 I joined Clemson University in 2017, with a 100% research appointment in soil health.
-With the implementations of field approaches and laboratory studies, I am developing a collaborative research program to better understand the connections between soil, plant, and the environment, such that sustainable management can be optimized, while crop production can be maximized with least environmental impacts.
+With the implementations of field approaches and laboratory studies, I am developing a collaborative research program to better understand the connections between soil, plant, and the environment, such that sustainable management can be formulated, while crop production can be optimized with least environmental impacts.

 My professional background has focused on the biogeochemistry of carbon and nutrients to better understand soil processes that drive ecosystem function and influence environmental quality, with most attention given to soil biogeochemistry of agronomic ecosystems.
 I am interested in understanding soil biological, chemical, and physical processes that affect the cycling of carbon and nutrient in multiple phases (solid, liquid, and gaseous).
 The ultimate goal of my research is to better understand the ecology of soil and hence to improve management of ecosystems and their sustainability.

 1. Zhu, Z., Ge, T., Liu, S., Hu, Y., Ye, R., Xiao, M., Tong, C., Kuzyakov, Y., Wu, J., 2018.
 Rice rhizodeposits affect organic matter priming in paddy soil: The role of N fertilization and plant growth for enzyme activities, CO2 and CH4 emissions.
 Soil Biology and Biochemistry 116, 369-377.